booklibrary16/socialSkill/ForWork/Exercise/职场修炼手册/AndroidDeveloper/HowToTransplantAndroidToIdea.md

 for example the build.gradle.this is an important key file that should follow the project.

 2,JDK ,Project gradle version,IDE gradle version.

+3，source and app gradle to the new project.